materialdigital/microscopy-ontology/README.md

 Developed as a prototype for swift application ontology creation, MO employs a reproducible and transferable approach based on a specialized community text corpus using natural language processing (NLP) techniques and tools.
 This corpus includes contributions from two decades of the Microscopy and Microanalysis Conference, with the derived terms being categorized according to PMDco.

 In addition to the increased speed of the methodology, the attractiveness of this method for other areas is that it can potentially circumvent special interests and individual biases.
 The methodology can therefore be reapplied at regular intervals to reflect the fact that our technology, and therefore language, is constantly evolving.
 As a result, the ontology and its subsequent versions evolve into dynamic representations of the field's accumulated knowledge.

-## Documentation
-An HTML documentation of MO that was auto-generated using [Widoco tool](https://github.com/dgarijo/Widoco) implemented as an GitHub action can be found at the [gh-pages of MO](https://materialdigital.github.io/application-ontologies/mo/index-en.html) and using the MO namespace [https://w3id.org/pmd/mo](https://w3id.org/pmd/mo).

-## Contribute
-An open [MO HackMD document](https://hackmd.io/21tFuZTITq2draxRPbepzg) used for collaborative work on shared vocabulary / thesaurus used for [pmd_mo.ttl](https://github.com/materialdigital/application-ontologies/blob/main/microscopy_ontology_MO/pmd_mo.ttl) is available.
-Please feel free to contribute but highlight changes in the thesaurus.

 ## Namespaces
 In this section, the namespaces used in the Microscopy Ontology (MO) are listed.
 These can also be found in the [pmd_mo.ttl file](https://github.com/materialdigital/application-ontologies/blob/main/microscopy_ontology_MO/pmd_mo.ttl).